 (q) information otherwise required by law; and

-(r) any other personal information required to perform the legal service to the individual.
+(r) any other personal information required to perform the legal or other service to the individual.

-Where possible, we will only collect the personal information required to provide the legal service to the individual, or as required by our professional obligations.
+Where possible, we will only collect the personal information required to provide the legal or other service to the individual, or as required by our professional obligations.

 WHAT SENSITIVE INFORMATION DO WE COLLECT AND HOLD?